 It is a type of reflection attack in which the attacker manipulates publicly available domain name systems, causing them to flood a target with large amounts of UDP packets.
 Perpetrators can ‘inflate' the size of these UDP packets using different amplification techniques.
 As a result, the attack is so powerful that it can pull down even the most stable Internet networks.

 What can you do against a DDoS attack?

 Strong planning, as it is most of the time, does half the job.
 When a DDoS attack occurs, it is likely that you are too late.
 So, have a plan and take a close look at the current situation.
 Examine the web server's capabilities and when needed, change the load balancing.

 5 examples of ways to prepare your server against a DDoS attack

-- Make sure that your firewall and infrastructure are capable of handling massive volumes of traffic.
+- Make sure your infrastructure is capable of handling massive volumes of traffic.

-- Setup DDoS protection for each website/host by using services of companies such as Claudflare (this will lead to extra costs for the customer).
+- Setup DDoS protection for each website/host by using external services such as CloudFlare (beware of additional costs)

 💡 Tilaa offers standard and completely free DDoS protection with all VPSs.

 Tilaa protects your cloud infrastructure against DDoS attacks in various ways.
 In short, we guarantee: